One question we hear quite often at Uncle Jim’s Worm Farm is, “What should I do with the liquid that drains off my worm bin? Is that worm tea?”

 Since worm seepage only happens when your worm bin is too wet, and overly wet conditions lead to the production of bad bacteria, there is a good chance that the draining liquid will not benefit your plants.

 So what do you do with the worm leachate or seepage?
 If it smells bad, discard it.
-Pour it onto the driveway, flush it down the toilet, or tip it down the sink.
-If the odor is not bad, you can dilute it heavily with water, or run the bubbler in it (see below).
+Pour it onto the driveway, flush it down the toilet, or tip it down the sink, it is not good for plant growth.
+If the odor is not bad, you can dilute it heavily with water, or run the bubbler in it.
 However, there is a much better way to make liquid fertilizer for your plants.

 Worm castings, because they are filled with the beneficial bacteria from the digestive system of the worm, are great stuff for your plants.
 You can use them as they are, of course, but you may also decide that you want to use some of the worm castings to create some genuine worm tea.